heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container probes.md

-A _probe_ is a diagnostic performed periodically by the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) on a [[Container]].
+A _probe_ is a diagnostic performed periodically by the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) on a [Container](Container.md).
 To perform a diagnostic, the kubelet either executes code within the container, or makes a network request.

 ### Check mechanisms[](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#probe-check-methods)